 Its total area is of 25,546 square kilometers.
 Xainza Town, where the county seat is located, is 4,672 meters above sea level.
 It is 520 kilometers away from Lhasa City and 505 kilometers away from Nagqu City.

-Best time to travel From July-October
+Best time to travel

 Plateau sub-frigid zone semi-arid monsoon climate

 Most popular sites

 Xainza Nature Reserve was established in 1993.
 There are more than 120 species of birds living in the reserve which is the highest and largest black-necked crane reserve and breeding ground in China.
-The reserve is located in the broad lake basin with dense large lakes in the south of the Qiangtang Inner Flow Area.
+The reserve is located in broad lake basin with dense large lakes in south of Qiangtang Inner Flow Area.
 The altitude of Geren Tso lake is 4650 meters above sea level.
-The lake water is suitable for the growth and reproduction of aquatic organisms and waterfowl, especially the marsh meadow beaches composed of wormwood in the low-lying lake area.
+The lake water is suitable for growth and reproduction of aquatic organisms and waterfowl, especially the marsh meadow beaches composed of wormwood in low-lying lake area.
 It is an ideal habitat for black-necked cranes and is one of the 7 existing black-necked crane protection areas in China.

-Selintso lake, also known as “Serling Lake”, is the second largest saltwater lake in the grasslands of northern Tibet after Namtso lake.
-It is located at the junction of Xainza, Nyima and Baingoin counties with altitude of 4,530 meters, the lake is 72 kilometers long from east to west, with an average width of 23 kilometers, of which the widest in the east is 40 kilometers, and the lake area is 1,640 square kilometers.
+Selintso lake, also known as “Serling Lake”, is the second largest saltwater lake in grasslands of northern Tibet after Namtso lake.
+It is located at junction of Xainza, Nyima and Baingoin counties with altitude of 4,530 meters, the lake is 72 kilometers long from east to west, with an average width of 23 kilometers, of which the widest in east is 40 kilometers, and the lake area is 1,640 square kilometers.
 It is the largest inland lake system in Tibet.
 The lake is 4,530 meters above sea level, and the deepest part is more than 33 meters.
 In 1985, Selintso lake was listed as a Tibet Autonomous Region-level reserve, and in 2003 it was listed as a national-level nature reserve.

 Geography and climate

-Xainza County belongs to the Great Lake Basin of the South Qiangtang Plateau, with a relatively slow terrain.
+Xainza County belongs to Great Lake Basin of South Qiangtang Plateau, with a relatively slow terrain.
 Hills, mountains and basins are alternate.
 Its south and north are higher, with an average elevation of more than 4800 meters, and the relative height difference between hills and mountains is generally between 300 and 500 meters;

 The rivers in Xainza County are criss-cross, and most of them are centered on the lakes.
 There are more than 30 large and small lakes.
 The main rivers are Xainza Tsangbo, Baru Tsangbo and Yongzhu Tsangbo.
 The main lakes include Selin Tso, Geren Tso, Wuru Tso.

-The geological structure of Xainza County is divided into the southern Nyainqentanglha magma belt and the northern Dahu depression belt.
+The geological structure of Xainza County is divided into southern Nyainqentanglha magma belt and northern Dahu depression belt.
 The terrain is tilted from Nyainqentanglha Mountain (5900 meters above sea level) to Selincuo Lake (4530 meters above sea level).
 The altitude difference reached more than 1,900 meters.

 Population and ethnicity

-In 12th year of Emperor Guangxu of Qing Dynasty (1886 AD), the Kashag regime established Xainza Zong, also known as “Nacang Zong”
+In 12th year of Emperor Guangxu of Qing Dynasty (1886 AD), Kashag regime established Xainza Zong, also known as “Nacang Zong”

-In 1959, the former Xainza Zong, and the Yamudi, Baza, Zhunbu, Talma, and Garong tribes of Dana Lunzhuze, and the tribes of Kanpa Tsasang, Xingou, Doba, Capone, Dowa, and Zhuowa of Xietongmen County, were altogether to merge to be Xainza Zong.
-The total administrative area is 198,000 square kilometers, and it was under the jurisdiction of Nagqu prefecture, with county seat of Xainza town
+In 1959, the former Xainza Zong, and Yamudi, Baza, Zhunbu, Talma, and Garong tribes of Dana Lunzhuze, and tribes of Kanpa Tsasang, Xingou, Doba, Capone, Dowa, and Zhuowa of Xietongmen County, were altogether to merge to be Xainza Zong.
+The total administrative area is 198,000 square kilometers, and it was under jurisdiction of Nagqu prefecture, with county seat of Xainza town

-In 2017, Nagqu Prefecture was abolished, and Nagqu City was established; Xainza County is under the jurisdiction of Nagqu City until now
+In 2017, Nagqu Prefecture was abolished, and Nagqu City was established; Xainza County is under jurisdiction of Nagqu City until now